-Components are the nuts & bolts of objects and behaviors in a game.
-They are the functional pieces of every GameObjectThe fundamental object in Unity scenes, which can represent characters, props, scenery, cameras, waypoints, and more.
+You can use different components to change or add functions to your GameObjectsThe fundamental object in Unity scenes, which can represent characters, props, scenery, cameras, waypoints, and more.
 A GameObject’s functionality is defined by the Components attached to it.
 More info

 See in Glossary.

-See in Glossary, and the Collider allows the Rigidbody to collide and interact with other CollidersAn invisible shape that is used to handle physical collisions for an object.
+You can attach any number or combination of components to a single GameObject.
+Some components work best in combination with others.
+For example, the Rigidbody works with a ColliderAn invisible shape that is used to handle physical collisions for an object.
 A collider doesn’t need to be exactly the same shape as the object’s mesh - a rough approximation is often more efficient and indistinguishable in gameplay.
 More info

 See in Glossary.